Lifestyle

 16. Turkey Sandwich Bites

-For a savory tea party food idea, consider turkey sandwich bites.
-These are great finger food options for kids’ tea parties because they’re most likely sandwiches they already like but made to look fancy.
+For a savory tea party food idea, consider turkey sandwich bites cut into fun shapes and served on a platter.
+They're a great finger food option for kids because they probably already like the flavors, but now they look fancy.

 17. Mini Sausage Rolls